 And he knew who I was.

-I schooled my features as best I could and stood in the gap between Haydar and George so that I could face him.
+I schooled my features as best I could and stepped into the gap between Haydar and George.
 I might be terrified, but I’d be damned if I let these men know it.
 I’d read enough histories to learn that an entire army could break if their general did, and though I was no military officer, I refused to be the first to succumb to my fear.

 “You have me at a disadvantage, sir,” I called back.
 “Clearly you know me.
 Might I inquire as to whom it is that I address in return?”

 He smiled, and though it elevated his beauty even further, I noticed that it didn’t touch his eyes.
 “My name is Alexandre Phillipe Des Jardins.”

 “And what is it you want, Monsieur Des Jardins?”

 He spread his hands in a placating gesture.
 “Only to talk.”

 “Lie,” Adnan said from beside me, low, so that it wouldn’t carry.

 He didn’t need to say anything else.
 The men instigating the riot were Des Jardins’.
 Of that, I had no doubt.
 Likely even the thieving youth and his father had been planted by him to block the road and stir up trouble.
 The riot had been started to drive us back, to this, the first available avenue of escape.

 All of that had taken planning.
 Which meant Des Jardins had known where I was and had time to act upon that intelligence.
 No one would go through all this trouble just to talk.
 Was he an agent of our enemy and learned of my location from the spy in my household?
 I didn’t want to make assumptions, but at this point it appeared more and more likely that such was the case.
 And if the plan wasn’t to talk to me, then what was his true intent?
 More threats?
 Abduction?
 Murder?
 There was only one way to find out.